 First Female Professor in Prussia

 She left the Charité and settled as a physician for internal diseases in 1919.
-She first practiced at Schöneberger Ufer 31, then at Königin-Augusta-Strasse 22, and at Kurfürstendamm 220 from 1928.
+She had already been practicing at Schöneberger Ufer 31 while still working at the hospital.
+She had her practice at Königin-Augusta-Strasse 22 from 1919, and at Kurfürstendamm 220 from 1928.
 She made increasing use of the diagnostic and therapeutic possibilities of radiation therapy in her last practice, which was equipped with modern X-ray machines.

-Poverty and Disease in London
+Upheaval in 1933 – Poverty and Disease in London

-There is a bronze sculpture of her on the grounds of Berlin's Charité hospital, which was unveiled in 1995.
-A memorial plaque commemorates her at Kurfürstendamm 220, and a street in Berlin-Moabit is named after her.
-A Berlin senior high school center was named for her in 2015.7
+There is a bronze sculpture of Hirsch on the grounds of Berlin's Charité hospital, which was unveiled in 1995.
+Furthermore, the Charité has been awarding the Rahel Hirsch Fellowship – a postdoctoral fellowship for young female scientists – since 1999.10A memorial plaque commemorates Hirsch at Kurfürstendamm 220, and a street in Berlin-Moabit is named after her.
+A Berlin senior high school center was named for her in 2015.11